Two books I will always emulate are The Classical Style and The Romantic Generation, both by the late Charles Rosen.

 Taken by itself, this opens with a jolly swing to it, but only the first two bars have the character of a folk song, while the rest has a coarse air which is, like the poem, at once infectious and repellent.
 The tune is not only undistinguished, it is ostentatiously commonplace, with several deliberately awkward moments, like the end of the first stanza (bars 11 and 12); in the last stanza the repeated notes of the final bars of the vocal part (bars 29-31) are, moreover, positively ugly.
 Even if one puts a higher value on this song than I think is justified, it is clear that for Schumann it could not exist outside the cycle.
 It is, in its angular and banal insistence, a deliberately bad song, but magnificent in its place.
 Its coarseness makes Heine’s facetiousness more profound as well as more dramatic.
 Taken by itself it might be a comic parody: in the cycle, its comedy is not humorous but deeply moving, above all because it makes no concessions to grace or charm.

-While posterity may end up deciding that Rosen was more valuable as a writer than as a pianist, the best of his records have an austure beauty.
-In many cases they were historically important: he gave recorded premieres of Stravinsky, Carter, Boulez, and even Debussy (the Etudes).
-The 1964 Liszt/Bartók recital is a sensational and impeccably programmed virtuoso turn (he must have been almost the first with the Bartók Etudes as well) and the 1967 Bach box included what I believe was the first really convincing recording of Art of the Fugue on piano.
+The best of Rosen’s records as a pianist have an austere beauty, and many cases were historically important.
+Rosen gave recorded premieres of Stravinsky, Carter, Boulez, and even Debussy (the Etudes).
+The 1964 Liszt/Bartók recital is a sensational and impeccably programmed virtuoso turn; he must have been almost the first with the Bartók Etudes as well.
+The 1967 Bach box included an early recording of Art of the Fugue on piano.